 Please check out the Litchfield Historical Society website and stop in for a visit if you haven’t been!
 For a Manolo Blahnik drool-fest, go here.
 PS-head to our Facebook page to see a little video of Bev on the catwalk!

-Article by Beverley Canepari, photos by Lora Warnick (aren’t we a good team?).
+Article by Beverley Canepari, photos by Lora Karam (aren’t we a good team?).